Prof. Richard Susskind OBE

 - Outline the strategic and operational challenges facing GCs

-- Offer practical guidance on the formulation of strategy for in-house legal departments
+- Offer practical guidance on the formulation of a strategy for in-house legal departments

 - Explain the current and future impact of technology